linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 $$

-Converted at the exchange rate of 2.252 R\$/, we arrive at an estimate of value of R$ 22.79/ share, making it significantly undervalued at the price of R9.32/share at which it was trading in March 2009.
+Converted at the exchange rate of 2.252 R\$/, we arrive at an estimate of value of R\$ 22.79/ share, making it significantly undervalued at the price of R9.32/share at which it was trading in March 2009.

 As with the prior two valuations, it is worth exploring the effect of the choice we made to value Gerduau Steel in U.S. dollars.
 We could have valued Gerduau Steel in BR by adjusting the U.S. dollar cost of capital for differential inflation: